Nale123/Machine-learning-projects/README.md

 # Machine-learning-projects
-Sample solution notebooks for Machine learning compititions.
+Sample solution notebooks for Machine learning competitions.

 1. ds-bowl2018 <br />
 This Notebook provides solution to "2018 Data Science Bowl" hosted by kaggle.
 The main goal of this competition was to detect nuclei in divergent images.